Industrial Design Curriculum

 Upon admission to the School of Design’s Industrial Design Program, students spend a total of four classroom semesters learning foundational skills in design and a comprehensive introduction to industrial design.
 On completion of these courses and two semesters of co-operative education, industrial design students may choose to focus on general product design or transportation design.
 Students will also take a variety of general education courses, electives and/or directed electives, and other relevant subjects outside of the college.

-Prospective students, click here to view a sample curriculum.
+Prospective students: Download a pdf of the sample industrial design curriculum.
 (If the PDF does not open in your browser, check your downloads folder.)

 Current students, please log in to your degree audit for an accurate curriculum.